jackyhuynh/Application_Development_using_C_plus_plus/6. Fundamental of_C++/Compliation_and_Execution.md

     - Step 2: Make sure you have the C++ libraries loaded on your machine.
     - Step 3: Go to the directory where you saved your program.
     - Step 4: Compile the program.

+#### Step 1:

+Open a terminal window.

+On my Mac machine I can open a terminal window by going to the menu where all my applications are stored and selecting the terminal application.

+Here is a screenshot of the terminal icon on my computer.